microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 - **Windows.md**, which contains the metadata that describes all the APIs of the Universal Windows Platform.
 - **System.Runtime.WindowsRuntime** which is a library that contains the infrastructure required to properly support the **IAsyncOperation** type, which is used by the Universal Windows Platform to handle asynchronous operation with the well known async / await pattern.
 Without this library your options to interact with the Universal Windows Platform would be very limited, since all the APIs which take more than 50 ms to return a result are implemented with this pattern.

-1. Go back to Visual Studio and right click on the **ContosoExpenses** package.
+1. Go back to Visual Studio and right click on the **ContosoExpenses** project.
 2. Choose **Add reference**.
 3. Press the **Browse** button.
 4. Look for the following folder on the system: *"C:\Program Files (x86)\Windows Kits\10\UnionMetadata\10.0.17763.0\"*